jdeames/jdeames.github.io/_posts/2025-10-01-October-updates.md

 I want to promise regular posts, but can't. <em>(Hey!
 Struggling emotionally since 2016!)</em> But I do have plans and we'll see if the come into fruition here in the next few weeks and months.
 It helps that you have forgotten about me. hahahaha

+Requesting your kind patience as the website is still a construction zone.
+Some links are not working properly.
+Working to resolve those issues soon.

 #### New and Semi-new posts up on site
 - [When Pens Break - Part 2]( /pens/tale-of-a-vandal-pen-user-when-pens-break-part-2)
 - [When Pens Break - Part 1]( /pens/tale-of-a-vandal-pen-user-when-pens-break-part-1)